Coedice/website/_posts/2022-03-21-at-wireds-helm.md

 ## Resigning
-After two years in the club (a pretty long term in this context), I felt that I had accomplished what I wanted to be accomplished, I was seeing that there was some leadership potential in some members of the committee, and I had begun a university entrepreneurship program called [Fastrack](https://www.fastrackatmonash.com) (there will be a future blog post on this) which took up a lot of my time.
+After two years in the club (a pretty long term in this context), I felt that I had accomplished what I wanted to be accomplished, I was seeing that there was some leadership potential in some members of the committee, and I had begun a university entrepreneurship program called [Fastrack](https://www.fastrackatmonash.com) which took up a lot of my time.
 The writing was on the role, it felt right, so I decided to leave the club I became so fond of.
 In the ensuing general meeting's election, as a parting gift from the club, they kindly voted to make me an honorary life member.

 ## Final Thoughts
 There are things I could have done better, for instance I think we should have held more events, even though we were in